Behram Abduweli: Shenzhen Peng City

 After Sichuan Jiuniu's relocation to Shenzhen to become Shenzhen Peng City, Behram joined the club on a permanent basis in their debut Chinese Super League season.
 On 25 June 2024, Behram scored his first Chinese Super League goal in a home game against Zhejiang in a 3–2 win, producing the winner in the seventh minute of second-half stoppage time.

+Chengdu Rongcheng

+On 13 February 2026, Behram transferred to Chinese Super League club Chengdu Rongcheng for a reported €805k transfer fee.

 International career

 Behram has represented China from under-18 to under-20 level.

 He scored three goals in his first two appearances for the under-20 side, before being called up to the squad for the 2023 AFC U-20 Asian Cup.

 Behram made his debut for the China national team on 6 June 2024 in a 2026 FIFA World Cup qualifier against Thailand when he replaced Gao Tianyi in the 29th minute.
 He scored his first goal for China against another Southeast Asian opponent, Indonesia, in a 2–1 FIFA World Cup qualifier win in Qingdao.